rednafi/rednafi.com/content/python/dataclasses_and_methods.md

 type ProductId = Barcode | Sku | None
 ```

-But this only works if your data containers don't have any behavior.
+But it only works if your data containers don't exhibit any behavior.
 Here the data classes
 are just labels for values in a set that can contain the instances of the classes.
 Adding
 state-mutating methods to either Barcode or Sku would break the semantics of how these types
 can be composed.

 I still think it's okay if you need to validate the data class attributes in a
 `__post_init__` method or override the `__eq__` or `__hash__` for some reason.
 Read-only
-methods are also acceptable because they don't exhibit the traditional OO behavior of
+methods are also acceptable since they don't do in-place state modification.
+Comparing two
-modifying state.
-Comparing two data class instances that have read-only methods is not as
+data class instances that have read-only methods is not as awkward as comparing data class
-awkward as comparing data class instances with methods that mutate state.
-So if you need to
+instances with methods that mutate attributes.
+So if you need to slap a method on a data
-slap a method on a data class, write a function and pass the instance as a parameter or
+class, write a function and pass the instance as a parameter or write a normal class with a
-write a normal class with a repr.
-This way, the reader won't have to wonder whether your
+repr and add the method there.
+This way, the reader won't have to wonder whether your data
-data containers have some hidden behavior attached to them or not.
+containers have some hidden behavior attached to them or not.

 [^1]: [Penguin with an elephant head – Family Guy](https://i.imgflip.com/3gb0nh.jpg?a472776)
 [^2]: